About Sketchy Maze#

 Sketchy Maze is a "drawing-based maze game" themed around hand-drawn maps on paper.

 You can draw your own custom maps, freehand or with some basic drawing tools, and then drag and drop pre-made "doodads" into your level for interactive things like keys, doors and buttons.

-When you're drawing with a pen and paper, the level can be anything you want.
-You can draw a castle or a cave, place little gizmos and traps throughout the level (doors, keys, buttons and things) to create puzzles.
+When you're just drawing with a pen and paper, the level can be anything you want.
+You can draw a castle or a cave, place little gizmos and traps throughout the level (doors, keys, buttons and things) and create puzzles.
 Do you want the red pixels to mean "fire" and burn the player?
 Or do you want to decorate the tops of "bloody" spikes with red?
 Either way, the 'fire' attribute on that color will do the job and you can draw whatever shape you want for your level hazards.

 The game also has a few "generic" scripts built in that you can choose from, to create your own simple doodads with no programming required!
 In the future, template doodads can be created to be able to draw custom player characters, Warp Doors and other complex doodads with a script already attached.

 Full versions of the game let you bundle custom doodads inside of your custom levels for easy sharing to other players.
 Custom wallpaper images embed in a level file for all versions of the game.